johnnygoblue/treasureIsland/README.md

 hunts (over land).
 The Captain always begins the hunt from the start location (`@`), which is a water location.
 The First Mate begins a search party subhunt from a land location that was discovered by the Captain.
-Use the following hunt algorithm with the container (stack or queue) and initial location that suits the hunter in charge.
+Use the following hunt algorithms with the container (stack or queue) and initial location that suits the hunter in charge.

+#### The Captain's Hunting

-1. Add the initial location to the container.
+1. Add the Starting Location (@ on the map) to the sail container.
-  - For the Captain (sail container), this is the starting location, a water location, `@` on the map
-  - For the First Mate (search container), this is wherever the search party was put ashore
-2. If the container is empty, the hunt or subhunt has ended.
-If not, set the "current location" to the "next" available location in the container (where next is front for queue, top for stack) and remove it from the container.
+2. If the sail container is empty, the hunt has ended (jump to Step 5).
+If not, set the "sail location" to the "next" available location in the sail container (where next is front for queue, top for stack) and remove it from the sail container.
-  - For the Captain, an empty container means the entire hunt has ended in failure; jump to Step #6
-  - For the First Mate, an empty container means a subhunt has ended and the search party was put ashore at a location that had no path to the treasure and must return to the ship; return to Step #3 where the Captain's hunt left off
-3. From the current location, add any adjacent locations that are not impassable and have not already been discovered.
+3. From the sail location, add any adjacent locations that are not impassable and have not already been discovered to the sail container.
 Discover new locations as dictated by the Hunt Order.
-  - The Captain will only add water locations to the sail container.
-If the Captain discovers land, the First Mate will be immediately put ashore, before examining other adjacent locations, to start a search party at that location using a separate container; jump to Step #1
+The Captain will only add water locations to the sail container.
+    - If the Captain discovers land, the First Mate will be immediately put ashore (before the captain examines other adjacent locations) to start a search party at that location using a separate container;
+      jump to Step #1 of the First Mate's Hunting.
+When the First Mate finishes hunting, if the treasure was found, jump to Step 5.
+If the treasure was not found, the Captain should continue searching any remaining locations around the sail location.
+4. Repeat from Step 2.
+5. Report the outcome of the hunt (see Output Format).

+#### First Mate's Hunting

+The First Mate performs his hunting in a very similar method to the Captain, only on land.

+1. Add the Starting Location (wherever the search party was put ashore) to the search container.
+2. If the search container is empty, this land hunt has ended (jump to Step 5).
+If not, set the "search location" to the "next" available location in the search container (where next is front for queue, top for stack) and remove it from the search container.
-  - The First Mate will only add land locations to the search container.
-If the First Mate encounters water it will be ignored regardless of whether it has already been discovered or not
+3. From the search location, add any adjacent locations that are not impassable and have not already been discovered to the search container.
+Discover new locations as dictated by the Hunt Order.
+The First Mate will only add land locations to the search container.
+If the First Mate encounters water it will be ignored regardless of whether it has already been discovered or not.
-4. If any location added to a container is the treasure ('$'), end the hunt right away, because the existence of a path has been found; jump to Step #6
+    - If any location added to the search container is the treasure ('$'), end this subhunt, because the existence of a path has been found; jump to Step #5.
-5. Repeat from Step #2
+4. Repeat from Step 2.
-6. Report the outcome of the hunt (see Output Format)
+5. Report the outcome of the land hunt to the Captain (pick up where the Captain left off in The Captain's Hunting Step 3).

 ## Command Line Interfaces (CLI)